shieldworks/aegis-web/docs/architecture.md

 ## Persisting Secrets

-**Aegis Safe** uses [age][age] to securely persist the secrets to disk so that when its pod is replaced by another pod for any reason (*eviction, crash, system restart, etc*) **Aegis Safe** can retrieve the secrets from the file system.
+**Aegis Safe** uses [age][age] to securely persist the secrets to disk so that when its Pod is replaced by another pod for any reason (*eviction, crash, system restart, etc.*).
+When that happens, **Aegis Safe** can retrieve secrets from a persistent storage.

-Since decryption is a relatively expensive operation, once a secret is retrieved, it is kept in memory and served from the memory for better performance.
-This also means, the amount of secrets you have for all your workloads **has to** fit in the memory you allocate to **Aegis Safe**.
+Since decryption is relatively expensive, once a secret is retrieved, it is kept in memory and served from memory for better performance.
+Unfortunately, this also means the amount of secrets you have for all your workloads **has to** fit in the memory you allocate to **Aegis Safe**.

 ## **Aegis Safe** Bootstrapping Flow

-To persist secrets **Aegis Safe** needs a way to generate and securely store the private and public `age` keys that utilizes for decrypting and encrypting the secrets respectively.
+To persist secrets, **Aegis Safe** needs a way to generate and securely store the private and public `age` keys that are utilized for decrypting and encrypting the secrets, respectively.

 * Key generation is conveniently provided by `age` Go SDK.
-* After generation, the keys are stored in a Kubernetes `Secret` that only **Aegis Safe** is allowed to access.
+* After generation, the keys are stored in a Kubernetes `Secret` that only **Aegis Safe** can access.

 Here is a sequence diagram of the **Aegis Safe** bootstrapping flow: